 Belfast Marks 114th Anniversary of Titanic Sinking with Memorial Service

 The annual Service of Remembrance, held at noon in the Titanic Memorial Garden, brought together descendants of victims, civic leaders, and members of the public to honour the more than 1,500 people who lost their lives when the ship struck an iceberg and sank in the North Atlantic in the early hours of 15 April 1912.
+The Lord Mayor of Belfast attended the ceremony alongside members of the Belfast Titanic Society, with wreaths laid at the Titanic Memorial statue.

 Key Developments

-In the evening, Titanic Belfast hosted its annual "A Night to Remember" event — a 90-minute guided experience featuring live performances, atmospheric storytelling, and first-hand accounts from historians and individuals with personal connections to the Titanic's legacy.
+In the evening, Titanic Belfast hosted its annual "A Night to Remember" event β a 90-minute guided experience featuring live performances, atmospheric storytelling, and first-hand accounts from historians and individuals with personal connections to the Titanic's legacy.
 The evening concluded with a candlelight ceremony at 11:40 pm on the original slipways where the ship was built, in remembrance of those who perished at the same time the ship sank 114 years ago.

 Why It Matters